StephenJLu/hashnode-archive/cm4yugas0001409me5yqd9p8w.md

 Head over to your SendLayer settings to create a new API key for your application.

-## Step Two: Set Up and Environment Variable in Cloudflare
+## Step Two: Set Up an Environment Variable in Cloudflare

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1734823708053/f61de765-9147-4d02-b984-c02c2bacf144.png align="center")